-With the news of spiraling despair and hopelessness of the youth in his old community, he knew something needed to be done.
+With the news of spiraling despair and hopelessness conveyed by the youth in his old community, Duffy knew something needed to be done.
 He designed Duffy’s Hope, Inc., in 1998, to serve youth with mentoring, prevention and intervention programming.
-His vision for the organization is to provide youth encouragement to reach their full potential, by getting them off the streets and on paths to better futures.
+His vision for the organization is to help encourage youth to reach their full potential by getting them ‘off the streets’ and on paths to better futures.

 AIDS Delaware Promoting AIDS Awareness Award (2005); Hagerstown Junior College Sports Hall of Fame (2005); Wilmington Hope Commission Youth Leadership Committee Chair ( 2005-2006); Mother African Union Church, “In The Spirit of Hope” Award (2006); Police Athletic League Community Service Award (2006).
 Additionally, Duffy was recognized by Bank of America as a Local Hero (2010); Black Achievers (2011); the Build The Village Award (2011); FBI Director’s Community Leadership Award (2012); City Of Wilmington “Wilmington Award” (2012); Manna Christian Fellowship Church Emerging Leader Honoree (2013); The Markevic A. Johnson Educational Foundation “Man of Distinction” Award (2013).

-Duffy’s Hope, Inc. operates on Duffy’s original vision to provide a helping hand to unlock a youth’s full potential.
+Duffy’s Hope, Inc. operates on Duffy’s original vision to “provide a helping hand to unlock a youth’s full potential”.
 Most recently, for his work with Duffy’s Hope, Inc., Duffy joins The News Journal’s list of 25 Who Matter, a series recognizing unsung heroes who have strengthened the community through their service.
-Duffy’s Hope, Inc. was recognized by DelawareBlack.com as Delaware’s best non-profit organization in 2009, 2010, and 2012.
+Duffy’s Hope, Inc. was recognized by DelawareBlack.com as Delaware’s best nonprofit organization in 2009, 2010, and 2012.
 Duffy’s Hope, Inc. was recognized by DelawareBlack.com as Delaware’s best yearly community event in 2010.